Sudhanshu7sb/js_closure/practice/scope.md

 }

 outer();
+// I love this movie called ${movie.toUpperCase()} - when outer is called, inside outer fn inner function get called & in inner fn extraInner fn is called, movie is defined but not logged ,so whatever is present in log gets printed
 ```

 30. Execute all the functions inside `allFunctions` variable using any loop.
 (Hint: use for of loop functions are object)